Phil-Venter/essentio-core/README.md

 ---

-## License
+## 🪪 License

 Essentio is licensed under the [0BSD License](https://opensource.org/licenses/0BSD).
-No conditions, no attribution, no nonsense.
+No conditions.
+No attribution.
+No nonsense.

-Like something?
-Take it.
-Use it, fork it, break it, fix it—whatever helps you ship.
+Use it.
+Fork it.
+Rip it apart.
+Whatever helps you ship.

 ---

-> Essentio is yours to love, hate, or improve.
+> Essentio is yours to love, hate, or ignore.
 The world won’t always agree—but that’s not your problem.